 But its not.

-I’m not talking to a company trying to tell their wares, or an individual trying to drive traffic and get ad clicks and likes.
+I’m not talking to a company trying to tell their wares, or someone trying to drive traffic and get ad clicks and likes.

-I’m talking to you, the non-profit trying to get their voice heard in a sea of equally important voices.
+I’m talking to you, the entrepreneur and the non profit trying to get their voice heard in a sea of equally important voices.

-Over the next little while, I will look at common communication mistakes – not just social media, but all media, and why these are a problem for you and your NGO.
+Over the next little while, I will look at common communication mistakes – not just social media, but all media, and why these are a problem for you and your emerging business or non profit.
 And then, obviously, what you can do to try to minimise them.

 They include things like going to where your audience is (which means knowing where they are!), constantly reviewing and adapting your approach for success, and targeting your content for your audience and message.

-So stay tuned over the next few weeks while I talk about how to avoid common mistakes NGOs make in their communications (especially with government) and what you should watch out for!
+So stay tuned over the next few weeks while I talk about how to avoid common mistakes many people make in their communications and what you should watch out for!

 Not sure if you are making some of these mistakes?
 Get in touch!